SAE Standards Works

 E-34 Propulsion Lubricants Committee

-ARP5996B - Evaluation of Coking Propensity of Aviation Lubricants Using the Hot Liquid Process Simulator (Hlps) Single Phase Flow Technique
+ARP5996B - Evaluation of Coking Propensity of Aviation Lubricants Using the Single Phase Flow Technique

 Not available for purchase at this time.

-Evaluation of Coking Propensity of Aviation Lubricants Using the Hot Liquid Process Simulator (Hlps) Single Phase Flow Technique
+Evaluation of Coking Propensity of Aviation Lubricants Using the Single Phase Flow Technique

 This method is designed to evaluate the coking propensity of synthetic ester-based aviation lubricants under single phase flow conditions found in certain parts of gas turbine engines, for instance in bearing feed tubes.
 This method is applicable to lubricants with a coking propensity, as determined by this method, falling in the range 0.01 to 3.00 mg.

-The tendency of a lubricant to form deposits in an engine oil system is a critical factor for that can influence engine design, performance and maintenance intervals.
-Therefore it is important to have an understanding of the coking propensity of the lubricant.
-The method has been revised to incoporate improvements based on user feedback and to make the method applicable to the range of instruments currently available to conduct this test.
+The tendency of a lubricant to form deposits in an engine oil system is a critical factor that can influence engine design, performance and maintenance intervals.
+Therefore, it is important to have an understanding of the coking propensity of the lubricant.
+The ARP has been revised to make the method more applicable to the use of more modern instruments and to introduce a procedure for extending the test for a further 20 hour period.